-You should consider insurance on any substantial collectibles like art or jewelry if you've inherited any significant pieces.
+Insurance: You should consider insurance on any substantial collectibles like art or jewelry if you've inherited any significant pieces.

 Phase 2, Next 60 Days: Make The Plan

-The next 60 days are about making a plan for your investments and overall finances and taking small steps to implement it.
+The next 60 days are about making a plan for your investments and overall finances, and taking small steps to implement it.
 At this point, you should know where your assets are, how much they are, and how much (more or less) is in each account.
 You should understand how accounts are titled (outright in your name, in IRAs, or in trust; these titles are typically listed on each statement and have different tax impacts when withdrawing cash from them) and what is accessible to you for spending or saving.

 Pay down expensive debt such as high interest credit card or personal debt.
 And pay off your credit cards each month, no excuses!

-Save for retirement by maxing out your employer retirement funds to at least get the “free” employer match and if possible, put the maximum amount allowable by the IRS into your account each year.
+Save for retirement by maxing out your employer retirement funds to at least get the “free” employer match.
+And, if possible, put the maximum amount allowable by the IRS into your account each year.
 Consider allocating funds to other tax deferred accounts like IRAs if you are eligible.

-Evaluate paying down your mortgage.
+Evaluate paying down your mortgage or refinancing your mortgage.
 Review your current (and perhaps floating) interest rate, what you pay each month, what the payment terms are and if you have any prepayment penalties.
 Compare your interest rate to current mortgage rates, and what you could make if you invested excess cash in the market.
 Typically, this decision ends up being a emotional one, not a financial one.
 Most people simply want to pay off their mortgage so they can be debt free, even if they think they can make more by leaving that capital in the investment markets.
 We’re a fan of debt free and the markets.
 This decision is a personal one.

 Determine your asset allocation and risk.
 Many times we see inherited portfolios having a more conservative allocation (more weighting to conservative fixed income or bonds, than riskier stock or equity positions) than what would be appropriate for a younger, inheriting heir.
 However, we strongly caution there is no right answer to what someone’s allocation should be based on their age.
 This is a decision people must make on their own.
 There are a lot of free tools out there to determine an appropriate asset allocation mix for you based on your comfort, portfolio size and overall risk tolerance.

 If you have inherited an IRA, you must follow the distribution rules to avoid costly distributions.
 You will have to take a required minimum distribution each year.
 Your IRA custodian can you assist with this transaction.